Find a dealer

 The price of fitting new tires will vary depending on your location, tire size and requirements, such as if you’re having multiple tires fitted or just a single one following a flat tire.
 It may also vary depending if you buy your tires at the retailer and have them fitted there, or purchase them separately.

-Depending on how confident you are, a punctured tire can be changed for a spare tire in less than 30 minutes, but make sure to take your time, and proceed safely through each step.
-Remember that you must only work on your vehicle in a safe, permitted location and that the vehicle and the jack must be on stable ground, the wheels chocked, the parking brake on, and in gear (or Park for an automatic), so that it cannot roll.
-Also, your spare wheel must be at the correct pressure, it is important to check the pressure of the spare tire regularly at every safety check with a professional.
+Also, your spare wheel must be at the correct pressure; it is important to check the pressure of the spare tire regularly at every safety check with a professional.
 If you’re concerned, it can be a good idea to practice changing a tire in a secure location, such as when parked at home.

-Depending on the type of spare tire you have, they’re usually not designed to be used for a long time – or at particularly high speeds.
-Some car models only have space for smaller spare tires, which shouldn’t be driven over 80 Kph as they have less traction and are less able to handle the road in poor weather.
+Depending on the type of spare tire you have, they’re generally not meant to be used for a long time, or at especially high speeds.
+Some car models only have space for smaller spare tires, which shouldn’t be driven over 70 Kph as they have less traction and are less able to handle the road in poor weather.
 Keep in mind that your spare could also be a different season tire from the other ones on your car.

 Once the spare is fitted, visit a tire specialist as soon as possible to make sure that the wheel is secure and for an inspection of your damaged tire.
-If the spare is a Temporary Use or Space Saver spare, you must comply with the restrictions on use as described in your vehicle handbook.
-But as a rule, check in with your garage as soon as you’re able to for a full assessment and to replace your flat tire with a new one.
+If the spare is a Temporary Use or Space Saver spare, you must adhere to the restrictions on use as written in your vehicle handbook.
+However, as a rule, check in with your garage as soon as you’re able to for a full assessment and to replace your flat tire with a new one.